 - impact of violence on children and female partners

 - problem solving

 - self care

-- managing stress and developing an interpersonal/self control plan
+- managing stress and developing an interpersonal/self solution plan

 Turning Point is a community based program, therefore self referrals are accepted.
 Agencies making referrals to Turning Point must complete a referral form.

-All referrals are assessed by the Turning Point Coordinator prior to program entry in order to determine program readiness and compatibility.
-Turning Point is offered throughout the Province at varying times throughout the year.
+Referrals are assessed prior to program entry to determine program readiness and compatibility.
+Turning Point is offered throughout the Province at various times throughout the year.

-Please note, men who have charges before the court relating to IPV are generally assessed after the court process.
+Please note, men who have charges before the court relating to IPV are generally assessed after the court process is completed.